Catharine Bickel,

 The samplermaker included her parents’ initials, C.B. and A.B., allowing for her identification.
 She was Catharine Bickel, born September 16, 1816, to a blacksmith, Anthony and Catharine (Fasig) Bickel.
 She married Frederick Haberacker (1812-1849) in 1835 at Trinity Lutheran Church in Reading and they had at least three children.
 Catharine Haberacker appears in the 1898 Reading City Directory, living at 130 S. 4th Street in Reading.
 She died in 1904 and is buried in Charles Evans Cemetery along with family members.
 Notice of her death was published in the Reading Eagle.

-The samper was worked in silk on linen, with original silk corner rosettes.
+The sampler was worked in silk on linen, with original silk corner rosettes.
 It is in excellent condition with a tiny area of loss to the linen.
 It has been conservation mounted into a molded, black painted frame.